 I’ve struggled with mental health since I was a young teenager and I did not ever go anywhere on my own.
-I was 17 years old, working in a full time job at a reputable company, and putting together a good future.
-I was asked to go into London one day on the train, less than an hour from where I live, it sent me into a small downward spiral.
+When I was 17 years old, I was working in a full time job at a reputable company.
+The future looked bright.
+I was asked to go into London one day on the train.
+It was less than an hour from where I live, but it sent me into a small downward spiral.
 Traveling alone was the scariest thing to me.
-I went home from work in floods of tears and started googling how to get over your fears and one thing stuck with me.
+I went home from work in floods of tears and started googling how to get over your fears.
+One thing stuck with me.
 ‘Throw yourself in the deep end’.
 So that night I booked a single return flight to South Africa.
 I was going on my own to Africa.

-– I was charged by a young bull African elephant who was hidden in a bush and as we drove round the corner we surprised him.
+– A young African elephant bull charged me.
+He was hidden in a bush, and as we drove round the corner we surprised him.

 – I saw an African baby hippo sit on their mum as they waded in the water and got an unforgettable photo.

-– I went on a night game drive and I watched a lioness take her cubs out hunting and catch a wildebeest.
+– On a night game drive I watched a lioness take her cubs out hunting and catch a wildebeest.

 – I watched zebras giving birth and saw babies take their first steps.

-– I saw two rhinos, who I joke were a married couple, never leave each other’s sides.
+– Two rhinos, who I joke were a married couple, never left each other’s sides.
 I saw them daily throughout my time there.

 I had the most amazing time in South Africa.
-I’ve done several solo trips since and gone even further round the world.
-The reason I’m sharing this story is that we spend so much time thinking of the what if’s, the how’s, the things that could go wrong that we just let time slip by.
+I’ve done several solo trips since and gone even further around the world.
+The reason I’m sharing this story is that we spend so much time thinking of the what ifs.
+We think about the hows and all the things that could go wrong.
+And then we just let time slip by.
 I’m hoping by sharing this I’ll inspire even one person to believe in themselves and take the plunge.
-I visited 11 countries in 2018, I’m hoping to beat that this year.
+I visited 11 countries in 2018.
+I’m hoping to beat that this year.